rudeuns/ringchat/README.md

 <h4>Ringchat 🤖 is a URL-powered 🔗 chatbot service.</h4>
 <p>
-"RingChat" is a portmanteau of "Ring" and "Chatbot."
+"RingChat" is a portmanteau of "Ring" and "Chatbot".
 The "Ring" symbolizes the connection between the document contained within the URL link, the chatbot, and the user.
 In Korean, the first syllables of "Ring" and "link" are the same, allowing for a natural association.
-Additionally, "Ring" evokes the image of a ring, implying trustworthiness and reliability in the answers provided by RingChat.
+Additionally, "Ring" evokes the image of a ring, implying reliability in the answers provided by RingChat.
 </p>

 </div>

 ## <div align="center">RingChat🤖 Key Features</div>

-1️⃣ `Recommendation Links` up to 3 urls <br>
+1️⃣ `Recommend Links along with 3 metrics` <br>

+- Score
+- Times attached
+- Total number of bookmark

 2️⃣ `Customized document analysis` <br>